-2. Implications of Structure of Incentives Under Alternative Policy Approaches for Resource Investment and Operation a) Investment and Operation of Variable Renewable Resources, Including Economic Curtailment
+2. Implications of Structure of Incentives Under Alternative Policy Approaches for Resource Investment and Operation

 Differences in the incentives created by each policy approach has consequences for efficient investment and operation of system resources.
 Below we discuss these implications by focusing on different types of resources and describing how each approach leads to different investment or operational outcomes.